How To Become A Judge

 It would be great if we lived in a world where everything went smoothly and people never ran into any problems with each other.
 Unfortunately, there are many disputes that people have which need to be settled.
 Whether it is filing for a divorce or arguing over something that happened at your place of employment, many of us will go to court at some point to settle a problem.

 In a court of law, a judge listens to both sides as they discuss what happened, and present evidence for their case.
 A judge supervises the legal proceedings, making sure that the rules of the legal system are followed, and that everybody’s legal rights are upheld.
 In cases that do not have a jury, judges may be the ones who decide whether a defendant is guilty.
 A judge is an important part of the legal system.
 They must be knowledgeable of all parts of the law.
 They must be able to deliver objective decisions, even when the case involved may be emotionally difficult or upsetting.

 This is a great career for somebody who highly values justice and doing what is right, who wants to help people solve their problems by working through the law, who is able to make decisions and solve problems based on evidence, and loves learning about all facets of the legal system.

-Judges must possess the following qualities and skills:
+Judges should possess the following qualities and skills:

 - Problem Solver